shreearn/Digital-CV/README.md

 - **LinkedIn**: [Bhagyashree Mahajan](https://www.linkedin.com/in/bhagyashree-mahajan-a2577520b/)

-explore my digital CV [here!](https://digital-cv-bhagyashree.streamlit.app/)
+Explore my Digital CV to learn more about my skills, experience, and accomplishments. [here!](https://digital-cv-bhagyashree.streamlit.app/)

 Feel free to reach out to me for any collaboration or opportunity.
 Your feedback on the CV is also highly appreciated!